 - 4f.
 MAKEUP POLICIES.
-All makeup work work must be approved by the course coordinator, Dr. Christodoulopoulou, during office hours.
+All makeup work must be approved by the course coordinator, Mrs. Smith, during office hours.
 You must provide documentation of your absence. - Exam Time Conflicts: The UNIVERSITY OF FLORIDA DURING TERM ASSEMBLY EXAM POLICY states: "Exams may be held Monday Friday from 8:20 10:10PM (periods E2-E3) for the fall and spring terms.
 If other classes are scheduled during an exam time, instructors must provide make-up class work for students who miss class because of an assembly exam.
 If two exams are scheduled at the same time, assembly exams take priority over time-of-class exams.
 When two assembly exams conflict, the higher course number takes priority.
-Instructors giving make-up exams will make the necessary adjustments."
+Instructors giving make-up exams will make the necessary adjustments." (catalog.ufl.edu/ugrad/current/regulations/info/exams.aspx).

-(catalog.ufl.edu/ugrad/current/regulations/info/exams.aspx).

-If MAC 2233 is the lower course number, students must inform Dr. Christodoulopoulou in person at least ONE WEEK in advance of the exam date so that appropriate accommodations can be made.
+If MAC 2233 is the lower course number, students must inform Mrs. Smith in person at least ONE WEEK in advance of the exam date so that appropriate accommodations can be made.
 Otherwise it may not be possible to reschedule.
+If you are able to take the exam, you can expect a grade penalty of up to 10 percent.

-You may also take a make-up exam if you are participating in a UF sponsored event during the regular exam time.
-You must provide documentation of the conflict to Dr. Christodoulopoulou in person at least ONE WEEK in advance of the exam date to sign up.
+You may also take the conflict exam if you are participating in a UF sponsored event during the scheduled exam time.
+You must provide documentation of the conflict to Mrs. Smith in person at least ONE WEEK in advance of the exam date to sign up.
+Otherwise, as indicated above there will be a grade penalty.